Rutland Barrington

-Rutland Barrington (15 January 1853 – 31 May 1922) was an English singer, actor, comedian and Edwardian musical comedy star.
+Rutland Barrington (15 January 1853 – 31 May 1922) was an English singer, actor, comedian, Edwardian musical comedy star and playwright.
 Best remembered for originating the lyric baritone roles in the Gilbert and Sullivan operas from 1877 to 1896, his performing career spanned more than four decades.
 He also wrote at least a dozen works for the stage.

-After two years with a comic touring company, Barrington joined Richard D'Oyly Carte's opera company and, over the next two decades, created a number of memorable comic opera roles, including Captain Corcoran in H.M.S.
-Pinafore (1878), the Sergeant of Police in The Pirates of Penzance (1880), and Pooh Bah in The Mikado (1885), among many others.
-Failing in an 1888 attempt to become a theatrical manager, Barrington refocused his energies on acting and occasional playwriting.
+After two years with a comic touring company, Barrington joined Richard D'Oyly Carte's opera company in 1877 and, over the next two decades, created a number of memorable comic opera roles, including Captain Corcoran in H.M.S.
+Pinafore (1878), the Sergeant of Police in The Pirates of Penzance (1880), and Pooh Bah in The Mikado (1885), among many others in the Savoy operas.
+Failing in an 1888 attempt to become a theatrical manager, Barrington refocused his energies on acting and writing plays.

 Beginning in 1896 and continuing for ten years, Barrington played in a series of very successful musical comedies under the management of George Edwardes at Daly's Theatre, specialising in comic portrayals of pompous rulers or other persons of authority.
 One of the most popular features of his performances was his insertion of topical songs, or verses of songs, into these musical comedies.
 After leaving Daly's he continued to appear in musical comedy roles and performed in music hall.
 He also essayed a few Shakespeare and other dramatic roles and appeared in a few silent films.
 His career ended in 1918, after which he suffered a stroke and lived the last few years of his life in poverty.

 Life and career

-Barrington was born George Rutland Fleet at Penge, England, the fourth son of John George Fleet (1818–1902), a wholesale sugar dealer in London.
+Barrington was born George Rutland Fleet at Penge, England, the fourth son of John George Fleet (1818–1902), a wholesale dealer in London importing goods from the colonies.
 His mother was the former Esther Faithfull (1823–1908) of Headley, Surrey, England.
 He was educated at Headley rectory and then at the Merchant Taylors' School in London.
-His six brothers included Indologist John Faithfull Fleet (1847–1917), Vice-Admiral Henry Louis Fleet (1850–1923), The Reverend Ferdinand Francis Fleet (1857–1940) and actor Duncan James Fleet (1860–1909).
+His six brothers included the Indologist John Faithfull Fleet (1847–1917), Vice-Admiral Henry Louis Fleet (1850–1923), The Reverend Ferdinand Francis Fleet (1857–1940) and actor Duncan James Fleet (1860–1909).
 He also had two sisters, one named Esther (one boy and one girl died in infancy).
 Barrington was employed in a bank for eighteen months as a young man, but had no enthusiasm for such work, as he had ambitions to be an actor.
 Barrington's father did not want his son to go on the stage and forbade him to do so until he came of age.
-His aunt, activist and dramatic reader Emily Faithfull, helped him to make his first connections in the theatre.
+His aunt, the activist and dramatic reader Emily Faithfull, helped him to make his first connections in the theatre.
 Barrington was a keen football player in the mid-1870s and played for the original Crystal Palace FC.

 In 1880, Barrington married Ellen Louisa "Louie" Jane Stainer (1851–1922), from Woolwich in Kent, the daughter of William Stainer and the former Lucy Mary Wheeler.
 Barrington and his wife had no children.